 Why not take some time to ask them?
 Lay down some clear rules for staying safe online at home and when out and about and check your parental settings on their devices.
 If you're not sure how to do this, have a look at the advice we have on our school website or come and speak to a member of staff.

-The below attachments are especially good for those parents who may not understand all the computer jargon that their children talk about!
+The documents below are especially good for those parents who may not understand all the computer jargon that their children talk about!

 Below are two links for further useful information.